patrickkhoury11/a6-intrerfacedesign-DH110/README.md

 ## Shape Variations

 Shapes can be used to reflect a specific purpose or meaning.
 Text or icons can help reinforce that meaning when the shape of a surface alone could be ambiguous.
-I created 3 different shape scheme iterations using the guidance provided by Material Design *link*.
+I created 3 different shape scheme iterations using the guidance provided by [Material Design](https://material.io/design/shape/about-shape.html#shape-and-meaning).

 ![image](https://user-images.githubusercontent.com/114698093/200815496-6b67f2f0-0eb9-4ce2-8144-60c3d86ac199.png)